Solved Problem on Dynamics

 b) The force of the man on the floor of the elevator, if the elevator is accelerating upwards;

-c) For what acceleration of the elevator will the force of the man on the floor will be equal to zero?
+c) For what acceleration of the elevator will the force of the man on the floor be equal to zero?

 Problem data: